frederic-perez/AmE-dictionary/data/dictionary.md

 __attend__ _v_ _Brenda attends her monthly appointment at the NIH Clinical Center._
 __attendee__ _n_ :three::mega::hammer:
 __attentive__ _adj_ :two::hammer:
+__attenuate__ _adj_ :astonished: Reduced or weakened, as in strength, value, or virulence. _Syn_ faded, weakened _She placed a record in the player, and the attenuate tones of the old recording swept through the house._
 __attest__ _v_ :three::hammer:
 __attire__ _n_ :five::hammer: _Casual attire is requested._
 __attitudinize__ _v_ __1__ To assume an exaggerated or unnatural attitude or pose. _Syn_ pose, posture.
 Idiom: strike an attitude. __2__ To represent oneself in a given character or as other than what one is. _Syn_ impersonate, masquerade, pass, pose, posture.
 Idiom: pass oneself off as.